Stop press. Financial report casts doubt on Trainor’s claims

 The specification that a professor should have "Primary supervision of three or more PhD students, with additional secondary supervision." is particularly iniquitous.
 Everyone knows that far too many PhDs are being produced for the number of jobs that are available.
 This stipulation is not for the benefit of the young.
 It’s to ensure a supply of cheap labour to churn out more papers and help to lift the university’s ranking.

-The document is not signed, but the document properties say its author is Miss Joanne Rixom -presumably the Joanne Rixom in Public Relations and Communications.
-She’s not a scientist and is presumably acting under orders, so please don’t blame her for this dire document.
+The document is not signed, but the document properties name its author.
+But she’s not a scientist and is presumably acting under orders, so please don’t blame her for this dire document.
 Blame the vice-chancellor.

 Performance management is a direct incentive to do shoddy short-cut science.